alen6516/doc/sample/algorithm.md

+# Data struct

+## Stack
+* First-in-last-out
+* Can solve Tower of Hanoi problem (河內塔)
+    * description: Given 3 rods (A, B, C) and a couple of disks which can slide onto any rods.
+At begining the disks are on rod A in order, now need to move them to rod C and every move should follow the rule that smaller disk can not be under the bigger one.

+## Tree
+* binary tree
+    * Traversal: Preorder, Inorder, Postorder, Level-order
+        * Preorder: root node  => left child  => right child
+        * Inorder : left child => root node   => right child
+        * Postoder: left child => right child => root node
+        * Level-order: just level-by-level and from top to ground

+    * Search: Depth-first search, Breath-first search

 ## bloom filter

 * for the input value, use 3 hash function to hash and get 3 result bit, mark the 3 bits on a bitarray